Fabian0270/CoachBoard/README.md

 3. Run the installer and follow the prompts
 4. Launch **CoachBoard** from the Start Menu or Desktop shortcut

 The app stores all data locally in your user profile (`%APPDATA%`).
-No account required and it runs fully offline — emailing a program to an athlete is the one optional feature that uses your internet connection.
+No account required and it runs fully offline — emailing a program to an athlete and syncing with Discord are the only optional features that use your internet connection.

 ---